3553x/3553x.github.io/_posts/2021-02-17-deterministic-stateless-encryption-is-not-ind-cpa-secure.md

 The LR oracle from the previous definition is still accessed once.
 It's easy to see that our attack still works.

-Students sometimes mistakenly believe that an adversary is constrained in what he can send to the oracle.
+Students sometimes mistakenly believe that an adversary is constrained in what he can send to the encryption oracle.
-These constraints exist in the CCA setting, but are absent in CPA.
+These constraints exist for the decryption oracle in the CCA setting, but are absent in CPA.
+The encryption oracle in CCA is also unconstrained.

 ## Stateful and Probabilistic Encryption